b3rnoulli/rsocket-examples/load-balancing/README.md

 ![Alt text](img/load-balancer-logs.png?raw=true "Load balancer")

-More details about RSocket load balancing are available in the article: xxxxx
+More details about RSocket load balancing are available in the article: https://blog.grapeup.com/read/reactive-service-to-service-communication-with-rsocket-load-balancing--resumability-65

 Please notice, that the examples was designed to work from your IDE.